akirarika/TSON/README.md

 ### Set & Map

-In most cases, `Set` and `Map` can be replaced with arrays or objects, and they can easily be converted to arrays or objects.
+In most cases, `Set` and `Map` can be replaced with Array or Object, and they can easily be converted to Array or Object.

 ### Function